arshad3e/arshad3e/README.md

 # Arshad Shaik

-**Driving Innovation in the Automotive Industry.**  Leading the charge in developing and deploying cutting-edge software solutions for next-generation vehicles.
+**Driving Innovation in the Automotive Industry.**  Leading the charge in developing and deploying mission critical software solutions for Software Defined vehicles.
 Expertise in QNX-based systems, advanced networking, and the integration of AI-powered technologies.

 ## Badges